 Land High-Quality SEO Clients With This Cold Email Tactic

 For any SEO agency to thrive, it needs a steady flow of customers.
-Recently Rad Basta, CEO of Four Dots, contacted our team at Woodpecker.
-He kindly described what an SEO agency can do to get high-quality clients.
+Recently Rad Basta, CEO of Four Dots, contacted our team at Woodpecker to share his ideas on what SEO agencies can do to get high-quality clients.

 Here’s what his process looks like.